immanuelhume/mangodl/README.md

 If you read manga on a e-reader, as I do on a Kobo Libra H2O, you might have felt that it's best to sideload the manga in volumes rather than individual chapters.

 Mangodl automatically archives chapters into .cbz volumes after downloading.
-Even if a chapter is not assigned any volume on mangadex, mangodl will safely archive it in an appropriate volume, creating new ones if necessary.
+Even if a chapter is not assigned any volume on mangadex, mangodl safely archives it in an appropriate volume, creating new ones if necessary.

-Of course, if you just wanna download some manga and don't care about this auto-volumizing thing, you can turn it off with the `--novolume` flag.
+Of course, **if you just wanna download some manga** and don't care about this auto-volumizing thing, you can turn it off with the `--novolume` flag.
+Then mangodl behaves as a normal manga downloading app.

 ## Installation